Zarpyk/MyJetbrainSettings/README.md

 ## CodeStyle.xml
 File->Settings->Editor->Code Style->Scheme->3 dots->Import Scheme(->InteliJ IDEA Code Style XML)

-You can use IntelliJ or Rider Code Style for any Jetbrains IDE, but it probably won't work properly
+You can use IntelliJ Code Style for any Jetbrains IDE, but it probably won't work properly.

+## LayerSettings.DotSettings (CodeStyle)
+File->Settings->Manage Layer->This Computer->Import from

+This only works for Rider and ReSharper.

+### UnityFileLayout.xml
+File->Settings->Editor->Code Style->C#->File Layout->Unity

+You need copy the file to the field.
+This is probably included on LayerSettings.DotSettings.

 ## ColorScheme.icls
 File->Settings->Editor->Color Scheme->Scheme->3 dots->Import Scheme(->InteliJ IDEA color scheme (.icls))

-You can use IntelliJ or Rider Color Scheme for any Jetbrains IDE, but it probably won't work properly
+You can use IntelliJ or Rider Color Scheme for any Jetbrains IDE, but it probably won't work properly.

 ## Keymap.zip
 File->Manage IDE Settings->Import Settings

-I haven't tested it, but it will probably work in any Jetbrains IDE
+I haven't tested it, but it will probably work in any Jetbrains IDE.

 ## Theme.xml
 This requiere [Material Theme](https://plugins.jetbrains.com/plugin/8006-material-theme-ui)